The WHS Safe Care Commitment

 Safe Outpatient Testing Locations

 Our Lab, Radiology and other testing locations follow the same protocols as our physician offices and hospitals.
 Seating capacity has been spaced and limited to align with social distancing guidelines.
-If you arrive at one of our facilities, please practice proper social distancing even if it means to extend the line outside the door.
+If you arrive at one of our facilities, please practice proper social distancing even if it means to extend the line outside the door of the facility.
 We also ask that you wear a mask and call the location ahead of time to confirm hours of operation and scheduling requirements.